Why is Core Strength So Important?

 While giving you that flat tummy your T.A. is also doing something a lot more beneficial for your physical wellbeing.
 Provided you allow it to do so the T.A. will hold your lower spine in a neutral position.
 This is the safest position for your spine to rest in and will help to maintain good posture throughout the rest of the body.

 The diaphragm works with the muscles of the ribs to expand and contract the rib-cage allowing you to breathe, so obviously it is a rather important muscle.
-Due to this, unlike the other muscles, we rarely take direct control over the diaphragm, but we can still strengthen it with the rest of the core.
+Due to this, unlike the others, we rarely take direct control over the diaphragm, but we can still strengthen it with the rest of the central area.

 The way we control our diaphragm is usually through breathing; rate, rhythm and depth, you don’t focus on the diaphragm but the inhale and exhale.